 Covered donor services include selection, removal (harvesting) and evaluation of the donor organ, bone marrow or stem cell; transportation of donor organ, bone marrow and stem cells, including the surgical and harvesting teams; donor acquisition costs such as testing and typing expenses; and storage costs for bone marrow and stem cells for a period of up to 12 months.

 Travel And Lodging

-Benefits are provided for certain travel expenses related to services provided by an approved transplant provider that are arranged by Premera's travel partner.
+Benefits are provided for certain travel expenses related to services provided by an approved transplant provider.
+See Medical Transportation for details.